mmgj/spectacle-respec/README.md

 # Spectacle

-Standalone app to query any [Sanity](https://www.sanity.io) project.
+Standalone app to query any [Sanity](https://www.sanity.io) project using [GROQ](https://groq.dev).
 Heavily inspired by the official [Sanity Vision plugin](https://www.sanity.io/plugins/vision).
-Run locally to query any project/dataset (assuming you know the appropriate localhost port to use.)
+Run it locally to query any project/dataset (assuming you know the appropriate localhost port to use.)

 - [Vite](https://vitejs.dev/)
 - [Sanity UI](https://github.com/sanity-io/ui)